sstardustt/sstardustt.github.io/README.md

 ---

-## 🎓 Cybersecurity Studies
+## 🎓 Studies

-Currently studying **Cybersecurity** with a focus on ethical hacking, penetration testing, and digital defense.
-Always eager to learn and expand my knowledge in securing the digital world. 🚀
+Currently studying **Systems Analysis and Development** with a focus on **Cybersecurity**.
+I'm passionate about understanding both the technical and security aspects of software development, and I'm always eager to learn and grow in these fields. 🚀

 ---